Human trafficking in Houston, Texas: Location

 International human trafficking routes show Houston as a port with multiply entry and exit points.

 The I-10 highway connects Houston to other major cities, making it an "internal circuit" where traffickers move victims throughout countries, making it the United States' main human trafficking route.
-Major highways used to smuggle women, men, and children from the border have often lead to "stash houses" in Houston.
+Major highways used to smuggle women, men, and children from the border have often led to "stash houses" in Houston.
 Interstate highways and a close proximity to the border makes it easier for traffickers to access different markets and avoid legal investigations.
 The short distance from the US-Mexico border to Houston makes legal and illegal immigrants a big target for human trafficking because of their need for employment opportunities or passage to the United States, making Houston a "popular entry point".
 Houston's Gulf Coast port makes up 73% of the national's Gulf Coast traffic, due to the 200 facilities in Houston's ship channels.
 It has been known that there is a chance of ships traveling through international waters carrying or transporting victims of human trafficking, so with Houston's active seaports in mind, this information supports the idea of ports playing a role in Houston's title as a major "human trafficking hub".